 Qualifying ship operators and lessors under the MSI scheme also enjoy automatic tax exemption on gains from the disposal of vessels, vessels under construction, and new building contracts.

 Global Trader Programme (GTP)

 International traders are taxed at concessionary rates of 5% or 10% on qualifying income from physical trading, brokering of physical trades, and derivative trading income.
-This incentive was enhanced from 21 February 2017 to include income from trading activities in Singapore.

 Foreign tax credit

 See Foreign income in the Income determination section for a description of the foreign tax credit regime.